m4sterbunny/Demo/source/pages/portfolio.rst

 .. topic:: Note

-  While I attempt to directly link to API documents that I have edited/approved, my clients maintain a living document that may have endpoints not handled by me.
+  While I attempt to directly link to API documents that I edited/approved, my clients maintain a living document that may have endpoints not handled by me.
 Similarly, documentation may be built out after my engagement is completed.

 See :ref:`API projects` below, for a deeper look at the clients and their requirements.